easymarketing/sidekiq_workflows/README.md

 ```
 ## Defining a workflow

 A workflow consists of Sidekiq workers which can execute in parallel.
-On successful completion (*all workers within a group have completed without raising an exception*), a follow-up group of workers can be launched.
-If a worker within a group raises an exception, the follow-up group will not be started.
+On successful completion (*all workers within a group have completed successfully*), a follow-up group of workers can be launched.
+If a worker within a group dies, the follow-up group will not be started.
 Retries are supported, please make sure that the Sidekiq workers being used have **retries enabled** and **`dead` set to true** (`sidekiq_options retry: 0` if you don't want any retries).

 ```
 class A; include Sidekiq::Worker; def perform(x); end; end